NikosAlexandris/pvgis-prototype/docs/cli/basics.md

     In the above example, the surface orientation angle is missing, followed by a user-requested timestamp.

-!!! danger
+!!! danger "One more failing example"

-    One more example that fails :

     ``` bash exec="true" result="ansi" source="material-block"
     pvgis-prototype irradiance global inclined 8 45 214 '2010-01-27 12:00:00'